Skip to content

 Our family law firm specializes in representing parents, guardians, and foster parents in child welfare litigation.
 The decisions made by Child and Family Services (CFS) are governed by statute and can often be complex.

-Our attorneys are experienced in navigating both administrative review processes and court proceedings, to help prevent the removal of a child and hold the authorities accountable for their actions.
+Our lawyers are experienced in navigating both administrative review processes and court proceedings, to help prevent the removal of a child and hold the authorities accountable for their actions.

 As a parent, guardian, or foster parent, it can feel as though the government is not taking your concerns into consideration.
 Our lawyers are equipped to assist you in understanding and dealing with the legal processes involved in such situations.